 Despite AirDoctor 1000 having 2 filter indicators, one for HEPA and one for Carbon filter, you must change them because you can’t buy them separately – they come together as one filter set.
 However, you can remove the carbon filter from the HEPA filter and change it individually.

-But AirDoctor specialists say they both last a similar period of time and if used under normal environmental conditions and 24/7, last around 6 months.
+But AirDoctor specialists say they both last a similar period and, if used under normal environmental conditions and 24/7, last around 6 months.

 To make them last longer, you should clean the pre-filter frequently.